Alan Schneider Director Award

 The Alan Schneider Director Award was established in honor of Alan Schneider's significant contribution to the American theatre and his lifelong concern for the development of career opportunities for freelance directors.

-The award is designed to identify and assist exceptional directors whose talent has been demonstrated through work in specific regions, but who are not known nationally.
+The award is designed to identify and assist exceptional directors whose talent has been demonstrated through work in specific regions, but who may not be well known nationally.

 The selection process begins with nominations from artistic and managing leaders of TCG member theatres.
 Individuals may not apply directly.
 The next Award will be given in 2016.
 The nomination process for the 2016 Award will begin in the fall of 2015.